 The Octane may be one of the most used vehicles in casual and professional play, but the Dominus is still the most popular.
 It’s not quite as versatile, but it packs a punch on offense thanks to the increased speed and acceleration.

 Throw in the fact that it has one of the largest overall surface areas in the game, and you have yourself a real powerhouse for massive clearing kicks or when taking down opponents.
 Just keep in mind that this rig is a bit more difficult to control and can be especially frustrating to accurately navigate in mid-air.

 - Ideal for offensive play

-- Increased speed and acceleration
+- Increased turn speed